The Ultimate Guide to Credit Cards

 The Citi Simplicity® Card offers an unbeatable 0% balance transfer promotion.
 Its promotional period is the longest currently available, and few credit cards can match it.
 Just know that credit cards can change their promotions without warning.

-You must complete balance transfers within four months of the account opening for them to receive the 0% APR.
-This card also has low fees, free access to your FICO score, fraud protection, and a flexible due date to pay your monthly bill.
+To qualify for the 0% APR, you must complete balance transfers within four months after opening the account.
+This card also offers low fees, free access to your FICO score, fraud protection, and a flexible due date for your monthly bill payments.

 • Get free access to your FICO® Score online.